mshash8/Tourism_Recommenders/doc/Component_Specifications.md

 * Outputs
   - The recommended tourist spot.

-## Preliminary plan.
-A list of tasks in priority order.
+## Preliminary plan(Milestones) - A list of tasks in priority order.

 ### Week 1 (14th-21st February, 2023)
 * Create a comprehensive docs folder with functional specifications and component specifications.